NECESSITY BEGETS INGENUITY

 Welcome!
 It's great to see you here!

 When creating this website we set out to achieve two objectives.
-First, we wanted to take part in the 68th European Competition and present our diverse results in an appropriate way.
+First, we intended to present our diverse results in an appropriate way.
 Second, we wanted a place where we could share all the wonderful memories made through this international project.

 We are convinced that these values are shared by people all over the world!
-As a consequence, a European project can also be carried out between American and German students.
 That's what we understand by thinking OUTSIDE THE BOX.

 Did we gain your attention?
 Use the menu above to learn more about our creative team, a transatlantic delegation of students from Lakeshore High School (Stevensville, Michigan) and Gesamtschule Hardt (Mönchengladbach, NRW).
 Browse through the products that we created during our exciting virtual exchange.